 Third is the number and type of PCIe slots it has (this is where you plug in your GPU, Wi-Fi cards, sound cards, RAID controller, etc.).
 Next is the type of RAM it supports, and finally, there’s VRMs, connectivity, and other additional features.

-This particular motherboard, the MSI MEG Z490 GODLIKE, is a truly premium motherboard.
-It’s an EATX that fits nicely in the case we’ve chosen for this build.
-It has four memory slots that support up to 128GB of RAM (dual-channel, of course) that allows for speeds up to 5000MHz.
+This particular motherboard, the ASUS ROG Crosshair VIII Formula, is a truly premium motherboard.
+It’s an ATX mobo that fits nicely in the case we’ve chosen for this build.
+It has four memory slots that support up to 128GB of RAM that allows for speeds of up to 4600MHz.

 Now, above all else, we chose this motherboard because it was literally made for overclocking and it has every little feature you can think of to help you do it.
-It has phenomenal VRMs and excellent cooling.
-It can easily overclock an i9-10900K, and since it was made to support 11th-gen it will certainly be able to do the same even for more powerful processors.
+It has phenomenal VRMs and excellent cooling thanks to which it can easily overclock an R9 5950X.

 When it comes to storage, the Samsung 970 Evo Plus was the obvious choice.

 It is one of the fastest NVMe SSDs on the market at the moment.
-We’re talking 3.5GB/s read and 3.3GB/s write speeds which is pretty amazing.
-And with 2TB of it, you won’t ever have to worry about storage again.
+We’re talking 3.5GB/s read and 3.3GB/s write speeds.
+And with 2TB of it, you won’t have to worry about storage for a while if you’re going to be using this PC only for gaming.

 Nowadays since SSDs have gotten pretty inexpensive people tend to get one NVMe, or a regular 2.5 SSD for their OS, games, and programs they often use, and an additional HDD for storing videos, images, or any other data they want to keep, but that they don’t use on a day to day basis.

 This is a great way to save money and still enjoy the benefits of an SSD card, and you can certainly do that if you like.
-However, seeing as this build is aimed toward enthusiasts with a $5000 budget, we chose to go with one lightning-fast NVMe with plenty of storage instead.
+However, thanks to this build’s $5000 budget, we were able to choose one lightning-fast NVMe with plenty of storage instead without having to worry if we could have invested that money somewhere else.

-If you ever need more in the future, there’s room for two more on the motherboard itself, and an additional two on the expansion slot, so you’re pretty much covered for life when it comes to storage.
+If you ever need more in the future, there’s room for one more on the motherboard itself, or you can get an expansion slot if you need to.

 As the component that powers all your other components, it’s incredibly important to choose a powerful enough PSU from a reliable manufacturer; after all, if it crashes and burns, your other components might crash and burn with it.